mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ---

-In a typical android project creating a ViewModel with dependencies require us to provide an explicit viewmodel-factory.
-However, in the previous post Hilt was able to create one without all the boilerplate.
-This post covers the smoke and mirrors behind viewmodel instatiation with hilt.

 ...

-> <big>Spoilers!!
-Hilt generates the factory and hook it on behalf of us.</big>

-...

 This is the second installment in three part series.
+To understand better, you can read part1 or open the [github project](https://github.com/mahendranv/hilt-espresso) to explore the code.

 [**Part1:** Android — Basic Hilt setup with viewmodel + fragment](https://mahendranv.github.io/posts/hilt-viewmodel/)